 What happens to your recycling:

-It is processed locally in Karratha, where as much contaminated waste as possible is removed.
-We will also remove glass, which will be sent to local recyclers.
-What’s left will then be transported to Perth where a purpose-built Material Recycling Facility will ensure the maximum amount of product can be safely recycled – reducing the amount of waste going to landfill.
-The amount of waste diverted from landfill relies on all of us making sure we place the right recyclable items in the recycling bin.
+Your recycling is processed locally in Karratha, where as much contaminated waste as possible is removed.
+We also remove glass, which is sent to local recyclers.
+What’s left is transported to a purpose-built Material Recycling Facility in Perth, where the maximum amount of product is safely recycled – this reduces the amount of waste going to landfill.
+The amount of waste diverted from landfill depends on all of us making sure we place the right recyclable items in the recycling bin.

 What you can put in your recycling bin: